-- I can log into the account but I don't have permissions to anything.
+- I can log into the account, but I don't have permissions to access anything.
 Why?

-- I noticed the IAM roles in the DLT-owned Payer account have changed.
+- I noticed the IAM roles in the TD SYNNEX Public Sector-owned Payer account have changed.
 Why?

-Answer: DLT regularly reviews IAM policies and processes to securely perform billing and administrative functions.
+Answer: TD SYNNEX Public Sector regularly reviews IAM policies and processes to securely perform billing and administrative functions.